ChinaKnowledge.de -

 Oct 30, 2011 © Ulrich Theobald

 The Southern Qi dynasty Nanqi 南齊 (479-502) was the second of the Southern Dynasties 南朝 (420~589).
-It was founded by Xiao Daocheng 蕭道成 (r.
-479-482).
+It was founded by Xiao Daocheng 蕭道成 (427-482).

-Xiao Daocheng 蕭道成 (posthumous title Emperor Gao of the Qi 齊高帝, r.
-479-482) had been called a "saviour of the house of Liu-Song" from its self-lacerating actions and was therefore bestowed with offices, honors and nobility titles (king of Qi 齊王).
-Yet in 479 he founded his own dynasty that was called Qi.
-Historians call this his realm also Southern Qi 南齊 or Xiao-Qi 蕭齊 to distinguish it from the somewhat later Northern Qi 北齊 (550-577), a successor state of the Northern Wei.
-Xiao Daocheng died already in 482 and was succeeded by his son Xiao Ze 蕭賾 (posthumous title Emperor Wu 齊武帝, r.
+Xiao Daocheng (posthumous title Emperor Gao of the Qi 齊高帝, r.
+479-482) had been called a "saviour of the house of Liu-Song 劉宋 (420-479)" from its self-lacerating actions and was therefore bestowed with offices, honors and nobility titles (king of Qi 齊王).
+Yet in 479, he founded his own dynasty, calling it Qi.
+Historians called his dynasty also Southern Qi (Nanqi 南齊) or Xiao-Qi 蕭齊 to distinguish it from the Northern Qi 北齊 (550-577), a successor state of the Northern Wei 北魏 (386-534).
+Knowing the dysfunctional regime of the Liu-Song dynasty well, he appointed his relatives to posts in the provincial military commands, but without giving them too much power.
+Instead, he had them controlled by document clerks (dianqian 典簽), who managed the household affairs of the princes and had thus insight into their plans and capabilities.
+Members of the Xiao family intermarried with the local elites and not with descendants of northern immigrant families.

+Xiao Daocheng died already in 482 and was succeeded by his son Xiao Ze 蕭賾 (440-493; posthumous title Emperor Wu 齊武帝, r.
 482-493).
-Xiao Ze made intensive use of document clerks as a central government instance controlling the activites of the imperial princes and the local governors.
-He so inherited the political system of the Song dynasty.
-Similarly, the custom of bloody fights among the imperial princes that had plagued the house of Song, was also adhered to by the house of Qi.

-A great problem of each government in the history of China was the fact that free, but poor peasants had the only chance to make a living by transferring their land to influential landowners and so became tenant farmers on their own former land.
-They weere not obliged to pay taxes or to deliver duties and corvée labour to the state, but became servants, and often enough serfs, of the landowners.
-A special problem of the Eastern Jin and the Southern Dynasties was that a great part of the old southern gentry was tax-exempted, a present by which a government of northern immigrants (and the dynastic houses were such) could be politically tolerated by the native gentry in the south.
-To escape tax obligations, many northern immigrants had falsely registered themselves as being of southern origin.
-Xiao Ze therefore carried out a broad review of the household registers with the hope to unveil more households that were actually liable to pay taxes and to deliver labour to the government.
-During this tax review campaign "northernes" unmasked were downgraded as tax-liable households (queji 卻籍 "skipping them from households [with preferential treatment]").
-A lot of them therefore rose in rebellion.
-The most important of these was the uprising of Tang Yuzhi 唐㝢之 in the region of modern Suzhou 蘇州, Jiangsu, who even adopted the title of emperor of Wu 吳.
+The peaceful handover of the throne allowed for reforms in economic policy.
+A great problem of each government in the history of China was the fact that free, but poor peasants had the only chance to make a living by transferring their land to influential landowners and so became tenant farmers on the land which they once owned.
+They were not obliged to pay taxes or to deliver duties and corvée labour to the state, but became servants, and often enough serfs, of the landowners.
+A special problem of the Eastern Jin 東晉 (317-420) and the Southern Dynasties was that a significant part of the old southern gentry was tax-exempted.
+This exemption was a present by which the southern regimes, hailing from northern immigrants, were tolerated by the native gentry of the south.
+To escape tax obligations, many northern immigrants had falsely registered themselves as of southern origin.
+Emperor Wu, therefore, carried out a broad review of the household registers to unveil households that were liable to pay taxes and to deliver labour to the government.
+During this tax review campaign, unmasked "northerners" were downgraded as tax-liable households (queji 卻籍 "skipping them from households [with preferential treatment]").
+As a consequence, many of them rose in rebellion.
+The most important of these revolts was the uprising of Tang Yuzhi 唐㝢之 (d.
+486) in the region of modern Suzhou 蘇州, Jiangsu.
+Tang even adopted the title of emperor of Wu 吳.

 Table 1.
 Rulers of the (Southern) Qi Dynasty (Nanqi) 南齊 (479-502)

-Capital: Jiankang 建康 (today's Nanjing 南京, Jiangsu.
+Capital: Jiankang 建康 (today's Nanjing 南京, Jiangsu)

 dynastic title {temple name} personal name reign-periods

-(Nan-)Qi Gaodi (南)齊高帝 {Taizu 太祖} (r.
+Emperor Gaodi (南)齊高帝 {Taizu 太祖} (r.
 479-482) Xiao Daocheng 蕭道成 Jianyuan 建元 (479-482)

-(Nan-)Qi Wudi (南)齊武帝 {Shizu 世祖} (r.
+Emperor Wu (南)齊武帝 {Shizu 世祖} (r.
 482-493) Xiao Ze 蕭賾 Yongming 永明 (483-493)

 Usurper Tang Yuzhi 唐㝢之 (r.
 485-486)